-I seem to be always behind the masses including avocado fudge.
+I seem to be always behind the masses including avocado fudge and coconut oil fudge.
 I could never play a team sport.
-I hated team projects at University.
+I hated team projects at university.
 I think I could never work for someone either.
 I really like to write and sing my own tune and so far it has worked for me.
 Christmas just passed and here I am with avocado peppermint fudge bars in January.

 Or I see so many food websites posting recipe videos and I love watching them (do you?) but inside I feel like “naaah” making my own.
 Alex calls me crazy I do not get a free iPhone 6 upgrade.
 But it’s just another thing to do when I feel like downsizing vs. keeping up.
 I want to spend summer in Europe, hike Chief mountain and cook fresh caught crabs on a boat.
 I honestly do not need any more technology in my life.
 I hate it!